Optimal Smoothed Analysis of the Simplex Method: Semi-random shadow bound

 With this we find an upper bound on the size of $H(A,b,c,c',\rho)$ that is independent of the objectives $c,c'$. \begin{lemma} For given constraint data $A \in \R^{n\times d}, b \in \R^n$, objectives $c,c'\in \R^d$ and threshold $\rho > 0$ we have for any $R > r > 0$ that

-\end{lemma} \begin{proof} Abbreviate $S = \{I \in H(A,b,c,c',\rho) : \norm{\pi_{c,c'}(x_I)} \in [r,R]\}$.
+\end{lemma} \begin{proof} Abbreviate $S = \{I \in H(A,b,c,c',\rho) : \norm{\pi_{c,c'}(x^I)} \in [r,R]\}$.
 It is our goal to show that $\abs{S} \leq \frac{128 \log_2(R/r)+208}{\rho}$.

-For every $I \in P(A,b,c,c')$ and every $I' \in N(A,b,c,c',I)$ we abbreviate the norm $\ell_I = \norm{\pi_{c,c'}(x_I)}$ and the line segment $L_{I,I'} = [\pi_{c,c'}(x_I), \pi_{c,c'}(x_{I'})]$.
+For every $I \in P(A,b,c,c')$ and every $I' \in N(A,b,c,c',I)$ we abbreviate the norm $\ell_I = \norm{\pi_{c,c'}(x^I)}$ and the line segment $L_{I,I'} = [\pi_{c,c'}(x^I), \pi_{c,c'}(x^{I'})]$.

 Every such line segment is an edge of the shadow polygon $\pi_{c,c'}(\{x : Ax \leq b\})$.
-Notably, every edge is found at most twice in this manner.
+Notably, every edge is found at most twice in this manner: once as $L_{I,I'}$ and once as $L_{I',I}$.
 With that knowledge and using \Cref{lem:donut}, we can upper bound following the sum of integrals as

 Since $R > r$ we know that $8 \pi \lceil \log_2(4R/r)\rceil \leq 32 \log_2(R/r) + 52$.

 Notice that if $I \in S$ then the intersection $L_{I,I'}\cap D(2\ell_I,\ell_I/2)$ contains a line segment of length at least $\rho \ell_I/2$, and on this line segment the integrand is at least $\frac{1}{2\ell_I}$.
 This implies that the integral on that line segment is at least $\int_{D(2R,r/2) \cap L_{I,I'}} \norm{t}^{-1} \dd t \geq \int_{D(2\ell_I,\ell_I/2) \cap L_{I,I'}} \norm{t}^{-1} \dd t \geq \rho/4$ and we can lower bound the sum of integrals as